 See our Academic Cheat Sheet you are looking for a thorough list of research paper terms and phrases.

 Can a sentence end in a preposition?

 Yes, it can.
-The myth that you cannot do that has been around for a while, but it is not true, and trying too hard not to end sentences in prepositions can actually make your writing sound very unnatural.
+The myth that a preposition cannot end a sentence has been around for a while.
+But it is not true, and trying too hard not to end sentences in prepositions can actually make your writing sound very unnatural.